-The Regulations provide a definition of environmental information and outline the manner in which requests for information may be submitted to public authorities.
+The AIE Regulations provide a definition of environmental information; outline the manner in which requests for information may be submitted to public authorities and the manner in which public authorities are required to deal with requests e.g. timeframes for response.
 The Regulations also provide for a formal appeals procedure in the event that a person is unhappy with a decision on their request.

 How do I make an AIE request?

-Before making a request for information under AIE you should first visit the OSi websites, as the information you require may already be available.
+Before making a request for information under AIE you should first visit the Ordnance Survey Ireland website, as the information you require may already be available.

-OSi provides access free of charge to a range of its mapping products, including modern mapping, historical mapping from the first surveys of Ireland and, aerial imagery.
-For further information and details of mapping products available visit our websites: www.osi.ie and www.geohive.ie.
+Ordnance Survey Ireland provides access free of charge to a range of its mapping products, including modern mapping, historical mapping from the first surveys of Ireland and, aerial imagery.
+For further information and details of mapping products available visit our websites: www.osi.ie and www.geohive.ie

-In the event of a request, an application for AIE information pertaining to OSi may be submitted to FOI Officer, Ordnance Survey Ireland, Phoenix Park, Dublin 8 or by email to Foi@osi.ie.
+In the event of a request, an application and for AIE information pertaining to Ordnance Survey Ireland may be submitted to:

 Essentials of a valid request

-· state that the application is being made under the AIE Regulations 2007-2014 and submit it in writing or electronic form
+- state that the application is being made under the AIE Regulations 2007-2018 and submit it in writing or via this online application form